affinitydb/doc/pathSQL reference.md

 <>                          not equal
 expr BETWEEN min AND max    return (expr>=min and expr<= max) expr IN [min, max]          return (expr>=min and expr<= max).
 The [min, max] is a value with RANGE type.
-expr IN list                return whether or not the val is equal to one value of the list.
+expr IN list                return whether or not expr is equal to one value of the list.

-These binary comparison operators can not only support single value right operants, but also a list of values with [ANY/SOME/ALL qualifier](#anysomeall-qualifier).
+These binary comparison operators can support not only single-value right-hand operands, but also a list of values with [ANY/SOME/ALL qualifier](#anysomeall-qualifier).
 The List can be a collection, or a list of values returned by sub-query.

-#### comparison between collections
+*Note*: The condition "PROP<>val" will not filter out PINs without property "PROP".

+#### Comparisons Involving Collections

 1. value = collection 	-- same as  "value IN collection"
-2. collection1 in collection2  -- for each element in collection1, check {the element's value IN collection2}
+2. collection1 IN collection2  -- for each element in collection1, check {the element's value IN collection2}

 The default behaviour for operator = is to check if ANY element is = the compared value, whereas for every other comparison operator, the default behavior is to check how ALL elements compare with the value.
 Currently mvStore only exposes this default behavior.